robertmuth/awesome-low-level-programming-languages/README.md

 * implementation-language: Vale, Scala
 * meta-prgramming: generics
 * backends:
-* major projects using the language: N/A
+* major projects using the language: TODO
 * syntax: curly braces, type to the right of identifier
 * highlights:
   - ownership semantics